 When choosing a cloud provider, there are many questions to consider.
 Do they have general liability insurance?
 Do they have cyber liability insurance?
 Are employee background checks kept confidential?
 How about authenticity?
 A good provider should do the above and be able to sign a contract that they are 100% US-based and will not outsource or allow any foreign nationals to access your data.
 Ensure they are willing to sign a contract that guarantees all of the above and will pay financial penalties if they knowingly lied or didn’t disclose anything that could make them non-CJIS compliant.

 Knowing there is no central CJIS authorization body when choosing a provider is important.
-This means there are no CJIS certifications in the US right now.
+This means there are currently no CJIS certifications in the US.
 As a result, we recommend being suspicious of any company that claims to have a CJIS certification or any company that offers a CJIS certification.
-Unfortunately, law enforcement agencies are on their own to find a provider that ticks all the CJIS compliance boxes.
+Unfortunately, law enforcement agencies are often left to find a provider that meets all the CJIS compliance requirements on their own.

-What’s even more confusing is each law enforcement agency can have its compliance standards.
-For example, the compliance standards will vary from state to state and may not even be the same within a state.
-And, because of this, providers must create a list of what they offer with detailed descriptions so agencies can see if they meet their CJIS compliance requirements.
+What’s even more confusing is each law enforcement agency can have its own compliance standards.
+For example, compliance standards vary from state to state and may differ even within a single state.
+Because of this, providers must create a list of what they offer, along with detailed descriptions, so agencies can determine if they meet their CJIS compliance requirements.

 CSA Assurance

-The CJIS Systems Agency (CSA) can give some assurance that the provider follows the minimum requirements of auditing providers.
+The CJIS Systems Agency (CSA) can provide some assurance that the provider meets the minimum requirements for auditing providers.
 However, this audit should not be confused with a certification, as those are not available in the US yet.
 CJIS has created an outline of what a provider must do to hold average compliance across all US states:

-• Access to data is limited based on job role, network, location, and time of day.
+- Providers must limit access to data based on job role, network, location, and time of day.

-• The division between virtual and physical servers that store data is maintained.
-Servers available to the public through the Internet are divided as well.
+- The provider must maintain the division between virtual and physical servers that store data.
+They must also separate servers available to the public through the Internet.

-• Login attempts are limited to 5 tries.
-After too many unsuccessful attempts, the user will be locked out and need to contact an administrator.
+- Login attempts are limited to 5 tries.
+After numerous unsuccessful attempts, the user will be locked out and must contact an administrator.

-• Maintains logs of automatic recordings such as logins, password changes, new users, etc., for at least one year.
+- Maintains logs of automatic recordings, such as logins, password changes, and new user registrations, for at least one year.

 If law enforcement and government agencies are encouraged to share CJIS data, why do they make it so difficult?
-Agencies looking to be compliant must adopt the 19 policies and be audited by the CJIS division to ensure they have the minimum requirements in place.
-Indeed, this can be costly for agencies and sometimes takes much time to implement.
+Agencies seeking compliance must adopt the 19 policies and undergo an audit by the CJIS division to ensure they meet the minimum requirements.
+Indeed, this can be costly for agencies and sometimes takes a considerable amount of time to implement.
 And remember, compliance is no easy task since CJIS data is highly sensitive.
-Agencies running within a compliant cloud-based system need security measures to avoid hackers and spies getting in using their intrusion techniques.
+Agencies operating within a compliant cloud-based system require security measures to prevent hackers and spies from gaining access using their advanced intrusion techniques.

 Limited Access

 Not just anyone can see stored files.
-Ultimately, we decide who can access files based on job role, physical location, network address, etc.
+Ultimately, we determine who can access files based on job role, physical location, network address, and other factors.

 Limited Login Attempts